G. Godfrey Phillips: Shanghai Municipal Council

 Phillips moved to Shanghai in 1934 to take up the position of Secretary to the Shanghai Municipal Council under Secretary General, Stirling Fessenden.
 On Fessenden's retirement in 1939, he was appointed Secretary and Commissioner General.

 In January 1940, Phillips was the subject of an assassination attempt when 3 Chinese men riddled his car with bullets while he was being driven to work.

 At the beginning of the Pacific War, on December 8, 1941, Japanese troops occupied the International Settlement.
 Phillips tendered his resignation to take effect on 1 March 1942.
 He was granted a maximum pension.
 Mr Kohei Teraoka (a Japanese consular official who had been appointed deputy secretary in 1941) was appointed Secretary of the Council and Mr Katsuo Okazaki, the chairman to the council, took over the role of Commissioner General in an honorary capacity.

 Phillips was repatriated to England in mid-1942.

-In 1943 the was made a Commander of the British Empire for his service in Shanghai.
+In 1943 he was made a Commander of the British Empire for his service in Shanghai.

 Career in England

 He worked in the War Cabinet Office from 1943 before returning to practice at the bar.
 In 1946 he re-qualified as a solicitor and became of a partner of the firm Linklater and Paines.
-He later became managing director of Lazard a director of The Times, chairman of the Equity and Law Life Assurance Society and was a member of the board of a number of industrial companies.
+He later became managing director of Lazard, a director of The Times, chairman of the Equity and Law Life Assurance Society and was a member of the board of a number of industrial companies.
 He was also a governor of the Harrow School.